 Recognizing word families can multiply your word power!
 So what are they?
 “Word families” can mean several types of word groups.
 Here we're talking about words made from the same root by adding different suffixes or negative prefixes.

 Adding other prefixes to roots makes bigger changes in meaning.
 The words are still related, but not quite as closely.
 For example, to counteract means to act against something, and to react is to act in response to something.

-The adjective inactive means not active, whereas hyperactive or overactive both mean more active than normal.
-Interactive describes action between people or ways people can interact with computers besides just reading the screen.
+The adjective 'inactive' means not active.
+'Hyperactive' or 'overactive' both mean more active than normal.
+'Interactive' describes action between people.
+It's also used for ways people can interact with computers beyond reading the screen.

-The lists below give examples of the word family 'act' (showing the part of speech of each family member) and then of related families made by adding a prefix to 'act,' showing only their most common words.
+The lists below give examples of the word family 'act' (showing the part of speech of each family member.)
+Then it explains related families made by adding a prefix to 'act,' showing only their most common words.
 (Parts of speech are the same as for words of the same suffix in the first list.)